TheodoliteGroup/Theodolite/_docs/getting-started/cocoapods.md

 ## Adding Theodolite to your Project with Cocoapods

-Add the following to your Podfile:
+For [Cocoapods](https://cocoapods.org), add the following to your Podfile:

 ```
 pod 'Theodolite', '~> 0.1.0'